UNStats/design-system/packages/components/README.md

 yarn add @undataforum/components
 ```

 to add it to your dependencies.
+Install the following peer dependencies:
+`react`, `react-dom` and `theme-ui`.

 Import components like this

 ```jsx
 import { Header, PostPreview, ProfilePreview } from '@undataforum/components';